Write Down Meaning

 A real-life example of write-downs is the 2008 subprime crisis.
 That time many of the real assetsReal AssetsReal Assets are tangible assets that have an inherent value due to their physical attributes.
 These assets include metals, commodities, land, and factory, building, and infrastructure assets. on the books of the investment banks fell below the carrying value.
 The fall was such that many assets fell around 80% in value, due to the nonpayment of mortgage loans and fall in demand for assets.
 As a result, the equity valueEquity ValueEquity Value, also known as market capitalization, is the sum-total of the values the shareholders have made available for the business and can be calculated by multiplying the market value per share by the total number of shares outstanding. of many investment banks went negative, and some became bankrupt.

 Similarly, write up is another accounting treatment where reversal of impairment is made.
 After an asset is impaired, the asset’s fair value may increase.
 Like if a property is in dispute, it will sell for less.
 But if the dispute is resolved, its value would rise and may gain more than impairment loss.

 Effect on Financial Statements

-This has been a guide to Write Down and it’s Meaning.
-Here we discuss how does write down works, its types and their impairment test along with its effect and differences from write-offs.
+This article has been a guide to Write Down, and it’s meaning.
+Here we discuss how does write down works, its types, and their impairment test, along with its effect and differences from write-offs.
 You can learn more about from the following articles –